 Mayo Clinic advances medical discovery, develops educational programs, and provides healthcare services.
 It has three main campuses and an extensive network of dozens of laboratories, hospitals, and other organizations.
 The main principle of the company’s work is a team approach, which allows it to remain first in the annual ranking of US News & World Report, and in several specialties at once.

-Now Mayo Clinic is one of the largest medical complexes in the world, and patients from different countries highly trust its brand.
+Now, Mayo Clinic is one of the largest medical complexes in the world, and patients worldwide highly trust its brand.
 And initially, the company did not rely on marketing.
 It was named after William Worrall Mayo, who, in 1864, went into private medical practice.
-Then he formed a partnership with specialized doctors so that their skills were complementary.
-A little later, they undertook to train new specialists, improve their skills and share their experience with them.
+Then he formed a partnership with specialized doctors whose skills were complementary.
+A little later, they undertook to train new specialists, improve their skills, and share their experience with them.

 Meaning and History

 The organization was officially named the Mayo Clinic in 1914.
 Physicians still lead it, and all decisions are jointly made by committees representing research, education, and practice.
-These three areas of work formed the basis of the logo, which depicts three shields connected to each other.
-Each of them symbolizes one of the key principles of the conglomerate.
+These three areas of work formed the basis of the logo, which depicts three shields connected.
+Each of them symbolizes one of the conglomerate’s key principles.

 What is Mayo Clinic?